Archdiocese of Puerto Montt

 The Archdiocese of Puerto Montt (in Latin: Archidioecesis Portus Montt) is a Metropolitan See of the Roman Catholic church, in Chile.
 Its suffragan dioceses are: Osorno, San Carlos de Ancud and Punta Arenas.

 History

-The diocese of Puerto Montt was created with territory carved out of the diocese of San Carlos de Ancud, on 11 April 1939, by Pope Pius XII and elevated to Archdiocese and Metropolitan on May 10, 1963.
+The diocese of Puerto Montt was created with territory carved out of the diocese of San Carlos de Ancud, on 11 April 1939, by Pope Pius XII and elevated to Archdiocese and Metropolitan on 10 May 1963.
 The "Virgen del Carmen" is the patroness saint of the archdiocese.

 Diocesan statistics

-The archdiocese, which comprises the entire province of Llanquihue in the Los Lagos region of Chile, covers a territory of 18,205 km^{2} and has 31 parishes.
-The estimated catholic population of the diocese is about 235,000 out of a total population of 330,000.
+The archdiocese, which comprises the entire province of Llanquihue in the Los Lagos region of Chile, covers a territory of 17,664km^{2} and has 33 parishes.
+The estimated catholic population of the diocese is about 328,960 out of a total population of 459,570.

 The diocesan cathedral, located in the city of Puerto Montt, was built in 1870 in the doric style and is dedicated to the "Virgen del Carmen".